LogtalkDotOrg/logtalk-for-vscode/README.md

 - Line comments are indented if they start at character zero but are not followed by indented content
 - Block comments content are indented when the comment delimiters are on separate lines; otherwise, the full block comment is indented

-You can verify the changes before saving them using the "File: Compare Active File with Saved" command, which also allow selectively undoing formatting changes.
+You can verify the changes before saving them using the "File: Compare Active File with Saved" command, which also allows selectively undoing formatting changes.

 ### Linter

 - Errors/warnings when compiling source files are added to the "PROBLEMS" pane.
-- Errors/warnings when compiling source files can also be navigated from the Logtalk terminal via Ctrl+click (Windows, Linux, ...) or Cmd+click (macOS).
+- Errors/warnings when compiling source files can also be navigated to from the Logtalk terminal via Ctrl+click (Windows, Linux, ...) or Cmd+click (macOS).

 Quick fixes are provided for some errors and warnings.
 When applying quick fixes, notably those that delete and insert code, the _positions_ of the warnings and errors later in the file may not be updated, thus preventing further quick fixes to be applied or applied correctly.
 In this case, save your changes and re-run the linter by using the "Make - Reload" command (note that this command can be called automatically when saving a file using the `logtalk.make.onSave` setting).